 b.
 Attach a copy of your previous qualification from the University if you have it available.

 a.
-The discount is not offered on any programme of study that does not lead to a degree.
-This includes pre-sessional programmes in English Language, English Language Foundation Programmes, occasional study programmes, exchange programmes, any certificate / diploma programme or any continuing professional development programme.
+The Alumni Tuition Fee Discount is not applied to any course of study that does not lead to a degree.
+This includes pre-sessional programmes in English Language, English Language Foundation Programmes, occasional study programmes, exchange programmes, or any continuing professional development programme.

 b.
 The discount does not apply to: